Minty-cyber/BasicLingua-Webapp/README.md

 BasicLingua-WebApp is a web platform that showcases the features of BasicLingua, a Gemini LLM-based Python library designed by @[FareedKhan-dev](https://github.com/FareedKhan-dev).
 This platform demonstrates various linguistic tasks such as Text Translation, Extracting patterns, Text correction, and many other features.
 Users can interact with the functionalities provided by BasicLingua through an intuitive web interface.

+## How BasicLingua Web App works
+The homepage of the app has an entry of the api key that is required for the initialization of the BasiLingua library.
+This is needed for the usage of the features of the library.
+In the process of accessing the page, you must get  an api key from the

 ## Features of the Web App 🌟

+The Hompage of the web app diplays an input field fir the entry of the api key val

 - **Tokenization**: Splitting text into individual words or tokens.
 - **Stemming**: Reducing words to their root forms.